joeclark-phd/data-engineers-manual/manuscript/chapter01.md

 electrons.
 It is easy to lose sight of the artifact and think of the computer only in symbolic terms: windows, menus, programs, and so on.
-One component of your computer is "memory" (or RAM) which holds---in the form of electrical impulses|the instructions and data that your computer is currently processing.
+One component of your computer is "memory" (or RAM) which holds---in the form of electrical impulses---the instructions and data that your computer is currently processing.
 This memory fades away when the machine is powered off.
 Consequently, for you to be able to do any non-ephemeral work, the computer needs some means of saving its state or its output to **persistent storage**.